 Leaves are portrayed as scribbles in the general shape of the leaf.

-This first sketch is one of a maple tree that is on the footpath across the road from my place.
+My sketch above is of a maple tree that's on the footpath across the road from my place.

 I drew the tree in August which is the middle of Winter here in Australia.
 As you can see, it is a deciduous tree and it has very little foliage.